wangkailong666/svg2gif/README.md

 # svg2gif
-this is a tool to convert svg files to gif
+This is a tool to convert SVG files with animations to GIF. verified by the animation SVG created by Dawio.